-- At application, the Multifamily Intended Methods Worksheet (MF IMW) must reconcile with the point total requirements claimed for Tier 1 or Tier 2. - ii.
-For compliance with Optional points criteria totals under Tier 1 and Tier 2, it is acceptable to revise Optional points criteria selections after application, however the minimum threshold for each tier must be satisfied at loan commitment/ loan closing and at time of construction close-out submittals.
+- i.
+At application, the Multifamily Intended Methods Worksheet (IMW) must reconcile with the point total requirements claimed for Tier 1 or Tier 2. - ii.
+For compliance with Optional points criteria totals under Tier 1 and Tier 2, it is acceptable to revise Optional points criteria selections after application; however, the minimum threshold for each tier must be satisfied at loan commitment/loan closing and at time of construction close-out submittals.

 c.
-Additional Information for Tier 3
+Additional Information for Tier 3 and Tier 4

 - i.
-The MF IMW must reconcile with requirements of Tier 3 if claimed. - ii.
-The Pathway selected at application under Tier 3 may be changed to another pathway within Tier 3. - iii.
-If claiming Tier 3 Pathway 1 or 2, proof of certification through B3, DOE ZERH, PHI, PHIUS, etc. is not required at application. - iv.
-If claiming and receiving selection points for Tier 3, Pathway 1 or 2, Mandatory Criteria 5.1a (ENERGY STAR Multifamily New Construction) is not required. - v.
+The IMW must reconcile with requirements of Tier 3 or Tier 4 if claimed. - ii.
+The Pathway selected at application under Tier 3 or Tier 4 may be changed to another pathway within same Tier. - iii.
+If claiming Tier 3 Pathway 1 or 2, or Tier 4 proof of certification through B3, DOE ZERH, PHI, PHIUS, etc. is not required at application. - iv.
+If claiming and receiving selection points for Tier 3 (Pathway 1 or 2) or Tier 4 for New Construction projects, ENERGY STAR certification is required.

+v.
 If claiming Tier 3, Pathway 3, a HERS model is not required at application.
-If the project is selected for funding, registration, proof of certification, and/ or a HERS model will be required before loan commitment/ closing and at construction close-out.
-Refer to the criteria and this Overlay for other applicable requirements.
+If the project is selected for funding, registration, proof of certification, and/or a HERS model will be required before loan commitment/closing and at construction close-out.
+Refer to the criteria and this MN Overlay for other applicable requirements.